 Unanimously approved.

-Sharon T. Gahagan has been appointed to LSM Board as at-large member in place of H. Wayne McCullen.
+Sharon T. Gahagan has been appointed to the LSM Board as at-large member in place of H. Wayne McCullen.
 Ms. Gahagan is from Natchitoches, but unfortunately could not attend today’s meeting.

 The next Collections Committee meeting will be on December 3rd at 1:00 PM, the Irby/Finance Committee meeting will be on November 10th at 10:30 AM and the LSM Board meeting will be on November 10th at 12:30 PM (lunch at 12 N).